-Nitrobenzene easily passes into the skin.
-It can also go into the body easily through breathing or eating.
-Therefore, worker safety methods are very important.
+Worker safety methods are very important because nitrobenzene easily passes into the skin and can also go into the body easily through breathing or eating.

 To limit exposure at work, a source of fresh air should be provided.
 A system should be provided that stops air containing nitrobenzene from getting into breathing zones.
 If this cannot be done, wear a respirator.